-Students in this major who wish to pursue a master’s through our College of Health Sciences can complete courses in science as electives to satisfy entry-level requirements for these programs.
+Students in this major who wish to pursue a Master’s through our College of Health Sciences can complete courses in science as electives to satisfy entry-level requirements for these programs.
 Careful planning is required so students work with an adviser from the graduate program to ensure that students have the basic requirements needed for Arcadia University’s graduate program.
-By taking courses in the sciences as electives, students who pursue this program will have the basic requirements needed for Arcadia University’s graduate program in Physical Therapy and Physician Assistant/Public Health.
+By taking courses in the sciences as electives, students who pursue this program will have the basic requirements needed for Arcadia University’s graduate programs in Physical Therapy and Physician Assistant/Public Health.

 All majors complete a senior thesis project that involves integrating prior knowledge, preparing written reports and making a public presentation.
 For the major in Sport Management this requirement is satisfied by successful completion of SPM 495 (pending approval).